cbroult/erb-processor/README.md

 [![Test cucumber](https://github.com/cbroult/erb-processor/actions/workflows/main.yml/badge.svg)](https://github.com/cucumber/cucumber-ruby/actions/workflows/cucumber-ruby.yml)

-Allows for the processing of all .erb files in a directory tree.
+Allows for the processing of all `.erb` files in a directory tree.

-All .erb files in the specified directory tree are going to be evaluated. he corresponding non.erb files are going to be written by removing the .erb extension.
+All `.erb` files in the specified directory tree are going to be evaluated and the corresponding files without the `.erb` extension are going to be written.

 ## Installation